ansible/receptor/docs/source/porting_guide/receptor_porting_index.rst

 Receptor Porting Guides
 =======================

-This section lists porting guides that can help you in updating your environment from one version of receptor to the next.
+This section lists porting guides that can help in updating your environment from one version of Receptor to the next.

 .. toctree::
    :maxdepth: 1